-When artist Bethany Harper Williams was young she was introduced to Maine via a little spot just up the coast from us called Ocean Park.
-Even as a child she was drawn to the water and knew her first visit to our coast would not be her last.
-She, like the rest of us, knew that once Maine’s salt water gets in a person’s blood it never leaves.
+When artist Bethany Harper Williams was young, she was introduced to Maine via a little spot just up the coast from us called Ocean Park.
+Even as a child, she was drawn to the water and knew her first visit to our coast would not be her last.
+She, like the rest of us, knew that once Maine’s saltwater gets in a person’s blood, it never leaves.
 Now she is lucky enough to call Biddeford Pool home.

-Williams has always been creative, always sketched, and always drawn and painted, even as a child.
+Williams has always been creative, sketching, drawing, and painting, even as a child.
 “My parents have very amateur paintings of mine framed in their cottage,” Williams shares.
 “My grandmother passed down her old oil paint set when I was ten, and my grandfather built me an easel.”

-She went to Concordia University in Montreal for Fine Arts and graduated with a BFA, with Honors in Graphic Design.
+She attended Concordia University in Montreal for Fine Arts and graduated with an Honors BFA in Graphic Design.
 “After graduating, I moved to Toronto and worked for a design firm.
 I stayed there for 15 years.
 I loved my job and the creative atmosphere.”
-After son number three in 1999, however, she left the firm to start her own small design business from her home.
-“I figured I could be more flexible, but still keep my creative side happy.”
+After son number three in 1999, however, she left the firm to start her own small design business from home.
+“I figured I could be more flexible but still keep my creative side happy.”